ivansible/asterisk/roles/ast-core/README.md

 Default is none.
 Set this if you are attacked by SIP hackers.
 Each network is defined in format like `172.12.0.0/17`.

-The iptables rules will be placed directly in the ufw file `/etc/ufw/before.rules` in the block `ANSIBLE reject sip hackers` destined for the chain `ufw-before-input`.
+The new iptables rules will be placed directly in the ufw file `/etc/ufw/before.rules` in the block `ANSIBLE reject sip hackers` destined for the chain `ufw-before-input`.

-    ast_prefer_ipv4: no
+    ast_prefer_ipv4: false
-If `yes`, GLIBC DNS resolver is configured to prefer IPV4.
+If `true`, GLIBC DNS resolver is configured to prefer IPV4.
-If `no`, GLIBC resolver will return addresses as received (no preference).
+If `false`, GLIBC resolver will return addresses as received (no preference).
-If not set, the file `/etc/gai.conf` will not be modified.
+If unset, the file `/etc/gai.conf` will not be modified.

     ast_stun_addr: ""
 If not empty, this address will be configured in `rtp.conf`.